Fellows and Associate Members

 Chie is Professor of International Business at the Faculty of Business and Commerce, Keio University, Japan.
 She received her MSc and PhD in International Business from the University of Reading.
 She is currently a Visiting Academic of the Henley Business School from August 2018 to July 2020.
 Her main research interests are changes in roles of MNEs’ subsidiaries in host Asian countries, roles of R&D subsidiaries and their impacts in host Asian countries, technology and knowledge transfer, and inter-organisational linkages within industrial clusters.
 She was President of the Association of Japanese Business Studies (AJBS) 2017-2019, Executive secretary of the Euro-Asia Management Studies Association (EAMSA) 2009-2020, National representative for Japan of European International Business Academy (EIBA) 2013-2019 and board member of Japan Association of Multinational Enterprises (JMNE) and Japan Association of International Business Studies (JAIBS).
 She has completed research reports on ASEAN countries for organizations such as ASEAN-Japan center and Japan Management Association.
 She has published widely in the domain of International Business and Global Innovation Management in the South East Asian contexts.

-Khadija van der Straaten is a principal lecturer at the Rotterdam Business School, Rotterdam University of Applied Sciences, and a PhD candidate at the University of Amsterdam, Amsterdam Business School.
-Her research interests include sustainable development, inequality and gender issues.
-She is working with Rajneesh Narula and Elisa Giuliani on issues of inequality, poverty and MNEs.
+Khadija van der Straaten is an assistant professor at Rotterdam School of Management, Erasmus University and an associate member of the Erasmus Research Insitute of Management.
+Her research interests include sustainable development, inequality and gender issues and has been published in the Journal of International Business Studies and Critical Perspectives on International Business.
+She is currently working with Rajneesh Narula and Elisa Giuliani on issues of inequality, poverty and MNEs